stan-dev/math/CONTRIBUTING.md

 - Changes that heavily effect reproducibility of Stan programs.
 - If you need a new folder to hold your code.

 These are generally large features which allow Stan to do things it could not previously do, but are also the most complex and difficult to review (for both the reviewer and reviewee).
-It's heavily encouraged to post on Stan discourse, come to a meeting, and have very thorough documentation and discussion before proceeding with a feature heavy pull request.
+It's heavily encouraged to post on Stan discourse, come to a meeting, and have thorough documentation and discussion before proceeding with a feature heavy pull request.

 1. [Async for OpenCL](https://github.com/stan-dev/math/pull/1162)
 2. [MPI Backend](https://github.com/stan-dev/math/pull/854)